 Joe Strummer was supposed to sing the bridge of "Cyclops Rock", but he was unavailable for some reason, so the band instead settled on Cerys Matthews, singer for Welsh indie band Catatonia because she just so happened to be in the same studio at the time.

 Four songs, titled "Dawn Divine", "Stalker In Reverse", "Prepare", and "Lucky You", were recorded for Nanobots, but scrapped before the album's release.
-Little about these songs is known, except that Dawn Divine was to feature Mike Doughty.
-Of course, knowing TMBG, there's still a good chance they'll be released someday...
+Only one ("Prepare") has been released as of now, as a Dial-A-Song exclusive in 2015.
+Little about the other songs is known, except that Dawn Divine was to feature Mike Doughty.